 We provide integrated payment processing solutions to industry-oriented markets in which merchants have specific transaction processing needs.
 We refer to these markets as "vertical markets" or "verticals."
 Our proprietary, integrated payment technology platform reduces the complexity of the electronic payments process for businesses, while enhancing their consumers' overall experience.
-We intend to continue to strategically target verticals where we believe our ability to tailor payment solutions to our customer needs, our deep knowledge of our vertical markets and the embedded nature of our integrated payment solutions will drive strong growth by attracting new customers and fostering long-term customer relationships.
+We intend to continue to strategically target verticals where we believe our ability to tailor payment solutions to our customer needs and the embedded nature of our integrated payment solutions will drive strong growth by attracting new customers and fostering long-term customer relationships.